tsuchm/mmpostauth/README.md

 You must give the right upload URL (the base URL + `/post`) to the upload script with `--url` option.

-7) Add the mail address which points the above alias database entry as the moderator of the target open mailing list.
+7) Add the mail address which points the above alias database entry (like `mmpostauth@your-mail-server.example.net`) as the moderator of the target open mailing list.

 8) Send a test message to the target open mailing list.
 You will receive a notification message which contains the temporary